Pendulo Studios: With Microids: 2014–present

 In March 2018, during the production of Under the Skin, Microids announced that Pendulo would develop an adaptation of Alfred Hitchcock's film Vertigo.
 The publisher obtained the rights to Hitchcock's "name and likeness" for the game, Rock, Paper, Shotgun reported.
 According to Microids, the game would be "loosely" inspired by the film, following it aesthetically and thematically.
 In November 2020, Pendulo revealed that development of Vertigo was "quite advanced" and that it would be a "narrative adventure" title.
 The game was first shown at the Guerrilla Collective Showcase in June 2021, where its title was announced as Alfred Hitchcock – Vertigo.
 The game follows the story of Ed Miller, a man who enters therapy to cope with the mysterious after-effects of a car crash.
 Monchan noted that "Vertigo [was] not our only frame of reference" for the story, also citing Hitchcock's Spellbound, Rebecca and Psycho as influences, among others.
 The game was first released for computers in 2021, followed by a console release in 2022.

-In August 2022, Microids revealed that Pendulo Studios was developing Tintin Reporter: Cigars of the Pharaoh, an "action and investigation adventure" based on the comic of the same name in the Adventures of Tintin series.
+In August 2022, Microids revealed that Pendulo Studios was developing Tintin Reporter – Cigars of the Pharaoh, an "action and investigation adventure" based on the comic of the same name in the Adventures of Tintin series.
 Microids had announced its plan to publish an unnamed Tintin video game previously, after striking a deal with the Hergé Foundation in 2020.
+Tintin Reporter – Cigars of the Pharaoh was released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on November 7, 2023.
+It was later released for the Nintendo Switch on October 17, 2024.
+Cigars of the Pharaoh saw a poor sales performance, which staffers of Pendulo Studios blamed on decisions by Microids they believed caused delays and a decline the game's quality.
+In January 2025, Pendulo Studios laid off 33 people—44% of its workforce.
+In late March, the company ceased all operations, which the management chose not announce.